kyeokabe/crackingCodingInterview/README.md

 [LC 1133 Largest Unique Number](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1133_LargestUniqueNumber.cpp) ...
 Easy.
 When element range is limited, sometime creating a vector with size matching the element range is a good technique.

 [LC 331 Verify Preorder Serialization Of A Binary Tree](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/331_VerifyPreorderSerializationOfABinaryTree.cpp) ...
 Did not come up with the idea of keeping track of "the number of pointers" while scanning through the string.

+**10/30/2019**

+[LC 373 Find K Pairs with Smallest Sum](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/373_FindKPairsWithSmallestSums.cpp) ...
+Not easy.
+The idea is to realize this can be thought (somewhat) similar to search a semi-sorted 2D matrix problem.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]